akanshSirohi/PyDynoBot/README.md

 # PyDynoBot
-Simple python program to play google chrome dyno game
+Simple python program to play google chrome dyno game, only for windows